Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 <strong>Features left to implement</strong>

-I plan to implement the following features at a later stage of the project using <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a>:
+I plan to implement the following features at a later stage of the project using
+<a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a>:

 <ul>
     <li>
         An add-to-cart button below the items in the shop.
 This would be combined with a checkout page and a cart icon in the top right corner.
 A '1' would appear when an item was added to a cart as on most online retail websites.
     </li>
     <li>
         A more elegant return to top button in the form of an upward-facing arrow that would appear whenver the user scrolled away from the top of the page, and would simply scroll back up
     </li>
     <li>
-        The addition of more items to the 'Shop' page that can be browsed using a carousel feature with left and right arrows.
-There is a framework in <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> to help implement this
+        The addition of more items to the <a href="https://lbacon17.github.io/louis-bacon-portfolio/shop.html" target="_blank">Shop</a> page that can be browsed using a carousel feature with left and right arrows.
+There is a framework in
+        <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> to help implement this
     </li>
     <li>
         A pop-up box to join my mailing list when users load the home page rather than existing as a separate section at the bottom